The Normal Immune Response

 Another case that exemplifies this type of reaction is the Arthus phenomenon.
 This occurs when a locally injected antigen causes a localized reaction that is seen as necrosis of the overlying tissues.
 This is due to the deposition of complexes on the vascular structures found in that area.

-Type IV – T cell mediated hypersensitivity
+Type IV – T cell-mediated hypersensitivity

 As the name implies, type IV hypersensitivity reactions are characterized by a rather delayed response mediated by either helper or cytotoxic T cells.
-For most cases, it is usually the helper T cells that are implicated in most cases of hypersensitivity.
+In most cases, it is usually the helper T cells that are implicated in most cases of hypersensitivity.

 Helper T lymphocytes